Construction H-1B Sponsorship Jobs in Maryland

 Get Access To All Jobs

-Job Roles in Construction in Maryland
+H-1B Construction Job Roles in Maryland

-Project & Program Management130 jobs
+Project & Program Management81 jobs

-Project Management115 jobs
+Project Management60 jobs

-Engineering (Non-Software)109 jobs
+Engineering (Non-Software)47 jobs

-Specialized Engineering85 jobs
+Specialized Engineering39 jobs

-Customer Service & Support60 jobs
+Customer Service & Support35 jobs

-See all 578+ Construction Maryland jobs
+See all 275+ Construction H-1B Jobs in Maryland

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction Maryland roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Construction H-1B Sponsorship Jobs in Maryland: Frequently Asked Questions

 Which construction companies sponsor H-1B visas in Maryland?

-Whiting-Turner Contracting, headquartered in Baltimore, is among the most active construction H-1B sponsors in Maryland.
+Whiting-Turner Contracting, headquartered in Baltimore, is among the most active construction H-1B visa sponsors in Maryland.
 Clark Construction Group, based in Bethesda, and Hensel Phelps also file H-1B petitions for Maryland-based roles.
 Large engineering and design firms with significant Maryland project portfolios, such as AECOM and WSP, regularly sponsor H-1B workers in construction-adjacent roles.
 Sponsorship activity tends to concentrate on technical and management positions rather than trade labor.

 Which cities in Maryland have the most construction H-1B sponsorship jobs?